Parallel server systems with cancel-on-completion redundancy

 \section{A ``free'' particle system: Tightness of stationary distributions of centered states}

 For a fixed $n$, consider an artificial ``free'' system, where particle locations (server workloads) are {\em not} regulated at $0$; namely, they evolve in $\R$ rather than in $\R_+$, with each particle keeping moving left at constant rate $-1$ unless/until it jumps right due to a job arrival.
 Clearly, for such system, the centered process $\mathring x^n(\cdot)$, taking values in $\mathring{\cx}^{(n)}$, is well defined, and is itself a Markov process (not just a projection of Markov process $x^{(n)}(\cdot)$).
 This process only changes its state (jumps) upon job arrivals.
 Therefore, the arrival rate $\lambda^n$ -- as long as it is positive -- only determines the rate at which changes take place, and has no impact on the existence/non-existence/form of the process stationary distributions.
-A version of Theorem~\ref{th-closeness} holds for the free system, except an additional technical condition needs to be introduced to be able to claim the process irreducibility, which in turn is needed to demonstrate its stability, understood as positive Harris recurrence.
-The process in Theorem~\ref{th-closeness} is obviously irreducible, with a single renewal state, namely the empty state, being reachable from any other; also the stability for a given $\lambda^n$ was assumed in Theorem~\ref{th-closeness}.
-For the free system, $\lambda^n$ -- as long as it is positive -- is irrelevant for stability/instability and the form of a stationary distribution, but irreducibility is not automatic, and the stability needs to be shown.
+A version of Theorem~\ref{th-closeness} holds for the free system, under an additional technical condition that needs to be introduced to be able to demonstrate stability (positive Harris recurrence).
+Recall that the stability for a given $\lambda^n$ was assumed in Theorem~\ref{th-closeness}.
+For the free system, $\lambda^n$ -- as long as it is positive -- is irrelevant for stability/instability and the form of a stationary distribution, but the stability does need to be shown.